The Ten Best Social Media Plugins for WordPress (2019)

 1. Monarch — Part of Elegant Themes Membership

 Monarch is a user-friendly solution that allows you to display gorgeous social media sharing buttons.
 Sharing buttons can be displayed above and below content, as a floating sidebar or as an automatic pop-up, or embedded into images and videos, or in a fly-in box that slides onto the page.
+Here’s a whole heap of live examples to check out!

 Over 20 social media networks are supported, and there are many customisation options that let you define when the pop-up or fly-in sharing boxes are displayed.
 For example, you can display sharing buttons after a user has left a comment on an article or purchased an item from your store, or after they’ve scrolled to a certain point on the page.